ecargin1/ecargin1.github.io/README.md

 ## Overview and Background
 ### How do you measure well-being?
 <p> The OECD dataset summarizes the well-being of people over several years, and categorizes them into several factors.
 These factors are further categorized into sub-factors, giving more insightful details about what people consider to be important for them.
 As a quick overview, these are the important factors according to age, gender, education level and vertical inequality. </p>
+<p>For OECD data used on this site, most values are measured by a percentage of population within a specific visualized group, whether that be age, sex, vertical inequality, or education level.
+For visualizations where multiple categories are shown, these percentages are averaged.
+For World Happiness data used on this site, happiness scores are on a scale of 1-10.
+For more information about the data used on this site, please see the "Data Sources" section below.</p>

 <div class='tableauPlaceholder' id='viz1733207052235' style='position: relative'>
    <noscript><a href='#'><img alt='Treemaps Overview ' src='https:&#47;&#47;public.tableau.com&#47;static&#47;images&#47;OE&#47;OECDDataOverview&#47;TreemapsOverview&#47;1_rss.png' style='border: none' /></a></noscript>